MiyooCFW/daemon/README.md

 12 = remount /mnt as ro
 13 = screenshot using fbgrab
 20 = kill, sync and shutdown
-21 = kill.
-Does not work on most emulators. do not use
+21 = kill gui.
+Does not work on most apps. do not use
+22 = kill force app.
+Work on most apps.
+23 = kill soft app.
+Work on a few apps, guaranties proper closing.